 Import Duties and Taxes.
-Taxes and levies, generally in ad valorem form, imposed on goods that enter the country, for the purpose of protecting locally manufactured goods of similar nature, or for the purpose of generating revenues under the Tariff and Customs Code.
-Includes specific taxes on imported goods, advance sales tax and compensating tax on imported goods.
+Taxes and levies, generally in ad valorem form, imposed on goods that enter the country, for the purpose of protecting locally manufactured goods of similar nature, or for the purpose of generating revenues under the Tariff and Customs Code, as amended.
+These include specific taxes on imported goods, advance sales tax and compensating tax on imported goods.

 Income from Public Enterprises and Investments.
-Receipts paid to the government from all properties and investments income such as dividends, interest, rent and royalties.
+Receipts paid to the government from all properties and investments income such as dividends, interest, rent, and royalties.

 Indirect Tax.
-Tax levied on the sale of, use of or expenditure on goods and services, such as excise tax, sales tax, VAT, import duties, export tax, documentary and stamp taxes, forest charges, and others.
+Tax levied on goods and services, such as excise tax, sales tax, VAT, import duties, export tax, documentary and stamp taxes, forest charges, and others.